An Introduction to Linux

 Profiling and Debugging

-This module describes how to obtain detailed performance data for jobs on Ranger.
+This module describes how to obtain detailed performance data for jobs on Stampede.
 It also discusses tools and techniques for online parallel application debugging.

 Optimization and Scalability Series